JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Port Roles, Root Bridge Election, and Securing STP.md

 	- Loop Guard:
 		- What?
 			- Loop Guard prevents a blocked port from becoming unblocked unexpectedly.
-Thi
+This protects againts forwarding loops of the network topology changes unexpectedly
+		- How?
+			- If the STP state of a port changes unexpectedly (e.g, from blocked to forwarding), Loop Guard will keep